ADVANCED OFF-PISTE SKI COURSES – MAXIMIZE YOUR POTENTIAL!

 This off-piste performance ski course is ideal for skiers of levels 5 – 6 using this level finder.

-All ski courses are delivered by elite British ski instructor, Mark Gear.
+All ski courses are delivered by top level international ski instructor, Mark Gear.

-The advanced ski course is designed for advanced level skiers who already have the skills required to ski most off piste snow conditions.
-Typically, you can get around ok off piste, but are looking to consolidate & improve your general off piste skiing.
+The advanced ski course is for advanced level skiers who already have the skills required to ski most off-piste snow conditions.
+Typically, you can get around ok off-piste, but are looking to consolidate & improve your general off-piste skiing.

 Your skiing will improve during the course as you discover how your skis react to the movements and adjustments you make.
 As you progress, so will your confidence allowing you to ski more challenging snow and terrain.